 - Fold in the blueberries with a spatula and scoop the batter into six muffin tin cavities all the way to the top.
 Add a small amount (less than a teaspoon) of jam to each top and swirl in with a toothpick.
 Top each muffin with some crumble mixture.

-- Bake muffins for 26 to 28 minutes until the tops don't cave when gently pressed and a toothpick comes out clean.
+- Bake muffins for 30 minutes or until the tops don't cave when gently pressed and a toothpick comes out clean.